The Making of a Backstage Sociologist

 The Jobs Now Coalition was little more than a paper organization when I became its director in 1982.
 The coalition grew to 32 organizations and soon became the state’s most effective grassroots lobbying operation.
 I was eventually house at the state’s American Federation of Labor (AFL-CIO) and Teamsters headquarters.
 With a budget that never exceeded $75,000, Jobs Now wielded significant power at the legislature and in public policy circles.
 During a five-year period that witnessed the worst recession in the past quarter century, we got the Minnesota Legislature to appropriate $165 million for the nation’s most innovative jobs program and to raise the state’s minimum wage 18 percent above the national rate.
 I co-authored two evaluative studies of the jobs program that convinced legislators to invest an additional $95 million beyond the initial $70 million.

 Among other accomplishments, we managed to derail a Republican-controlled House of Representatives’ attempt to cut payments for Aid to Families with Dependent Children (AFDC) by 30 percent.
 This had been a secret plan until I found a liberal Republican who was willing to expose it to the media.
 Their “secret” appeared the next morning in front-page headlines.
 Jobs Now’s successful campaign to defend AFDC played a significant role in the outcome of another event; in the next election, Republicans lost control of the House.
 By 1987, I had fulfilled my long quest for Zen and the art of organizing.

 An Obituary and a Pipe Dream

-Shortly thereafter, the Minneapolis Star Tribune published a profile of me that could only be described as a bouquet.
-As time passed, I realized that everything in that article was what I had hoped would one day be in my obituary.
+Shortly thereafter, the Minneapolis Star Tribune published a profile of me that could only be called a bouquet.
+As time passed, I realized that everything in that article was what at age 22 I had hoped would one day be in my obituary.
 Symbolically, it was an obituary.
 Soon thereafter, I walked away from a highly visible and successful career.
 I naïvely decided (lacking a B.A. at the time) to become a college professor.